ktp-forked-repos/quickdot/README.md

 Paste the code in a common lisp repl and then write (quickdot) and pulse enter

 Produces:
-A file quick.dot in your homedir with the relationships among systems (system dependencies)
+A file quick.gv in your homedir with the relationships among systems (system dependencies)

 This file can then be processed with graphviz in a shell to drawn the plot in several types of files (pdf, jpg, svg, xfig, bitmap...).
 See the examples below.

 Examples:

-sfdp -Goverlap=prism -Tpdf quick.dot > quick.pdf
+sfdp -Goverlap=prism -Tpdf quick.gv > quick.pdf

-sfdp -Goverlap=prism -Tjpg quick.dot > quick.jpg
+sfdp -Goverlap=prism -Tjpg quick.gv > quick.jpg

 Sfdp is better than dot with large graphs, like in this case. -Goverlap is included to avoid overlapping in nodes.